RafaGago/base_library/readme.md

 Current status
 ==============

 Under development.

-Linux: All the tests pass on Linux.
+-Linux: All the tests pass on Linux.

-Windows: "task_queue" is broken after the port.
-No effort has been done yet to fix it.
+-Windows: The "task_queue_test" cmocka tests seem to be broken after the port.
+ I suspect that is a cmocka problem (mocking "bl_get_tstamp"), as the stress tests run with no problem.
+I have not looked yet into this issue (other priorities now).

 Tested compilers
 =================